scalemailted/Basic-Motion-Planning/readme.md

 ## Approach

-This project is broken into two components: theoretical and applicable.
+This motion planning project is broken into two components: theoretical and applicable.

 ## Theoretical Motion Planning
 This component focuses on providing a student guide that details the fundamental and foundational concepts requiref to understand what motion planning is, how it differs from path planning, and eastablish the necessary a mathematical models to realize it.